Satoko Kamada: the founder & the head curator

-What I learnt during the time was whoever we are, what makes us feel sad, painful, happy and joy are the same.
+What I learned during the time was whoever we are, what makes us feel sad, pain, happiness, and joy are the same.
 Whoever we are, we share the core.

 Did I find the place where I can fit in?
-Yes and No. Yes, I learnt that it is okay for me to be me and gained confidence.
-But no, it was not about the place to begin with.
+Yes and No. Yes, I learned that it is okay for me to be me and gained confidence.
+But no, it was not about the place, to begin with.
 It had always been about how I see myself and it was my decision to make how I stand.

 5) ONCE A WISE MAN SAID…

-Ever since I was 19, I had an ambition to run my own business.
+Ever since I was 19, I had the ambition to run my own business.

 In Dublin, I worked in a restaurant.
 It was probably the first and last time that the owner and I had a talk with just the two of us.
 He asked me what I would do after going back to Japan.
 I answered that I wanted to try running a business even if it is small.